113theavenues/113theavenues.github.io/index.md

 All rubbish (and anything you have brought in) should be removed.
 All bins should be left clean and empty.<br>Plan ahead so that council bins are empty when the house is vacated.</p>

 <p><b>10.
 Keep the outside area tidy.</b><br>
-Please keep the outside areas clean and tidy, and the grass short.</p>
+Please keep the outside areas clean and tidy, and the grass short.
+It is easier to keep the grass short than trying to cut after it's overgrown.</p>

 <p><b>11.
 Safety</b><br>
 Make sure appliances are turned off when leaving or going out for the day.</p>